Ted Sizer: Life and career

 He earned his B.A. in English from Yale in 1953 and subsequently served in the Army as an artillery officer.
 He later described his experience leading soldiers in a democratic and egalitarian fashion as a formative influence on his ideas about education.
-After teaching in high schools, he earned his masters and doctorate in education from Harvard University in 1957 and 1961, respectively.
+After teaching in high schools, he earned his master's degree and doctorate in education from Harvard University in 1957 and 1961, respectively.
 He was a faculty member and later dean of the Harvard Graduate School of Education, a position he held during the 1969 Harvard student strike.
 While dean, he reorganized the school into seven departments, expanding the resources available for research (particularly in the area of urban education), while expanding minority enrollment.
 In 1970, he received a Guggenheim Fellowship for Education.

 Sizer left Harvard to serve as headmaster of Phillips Academy in Andover, Massachusetts, from 1972 to 1981, to lead a study of American high schools sponsored by the National Association of Secondary School Principals and the National Association of Independent Schools.
 From 1983 to 1997, he worked at Brown University as a professor and chair of the education department, and, in 1993, he became the Founding Director of the Annenberg Institute for School Reform.
 He returned to Harvard as a visiting professor in 1997.

-Horace’s Compromise ^{[1]}, about an archetypical English high school teacher frustrated by an educational system locked in the 19^{th} century, was the first of three influential books Sizer wrote while at Brown University.
-The others are Horace’s School: Redesigning the American High School (1992) and Horace’s Hope: What Works for the American High School(1996).
+Horace's Compromise ^{[1]}, about an archetypical English high school teacher frustrated by an educational system locked in the 19th century, was the first of three influential books Sizer wrote while at Brown University.
+The others are Horace's School: Redesigning the American High School (1992) and Horace's Hope: What Works for the American High School(1996).

 Sizer's Coalition of Essential Schools, founded in 1984, grew to include a diverse group of several hundred public and private schools nationwide united by ten common principles.
-The principles included a commitment to learning to use one’s mind well, depth over coverage, personalization, and demonstrating mastery.
+The principles included a commitment to learning to use one's mind well, depth over coverage, personalization, and demonstrating mastery.
 In Essential Schools, students were seen as workers and teachers as coaches; a tone of decency and trust prevailed; policies, practices, and pedagogies were inclusive.
 The Coalition of Essential Schools ceased operation in 2016.

 Sizer frequently collaborated with Nancy Faust Sizer, his spouse and fellow educator.
 After Brown University, the couple took a one-year position during the 1998–99 school year as co-principals of the Francis W. Parker Charter Essential School, which Ted helped found and served as a trustee.
 Deborah Meier joined the couple in writing Keeping School, based on the Parker experience.
 From 1997 through 2006, Sizer returned to the Harvard Graduate School of Education as a visiting professor.
 He and Nancy co-taught a course on redesigning the American secondary school, while he continued to work on the issues of integrating the multiple services that low socio-economic status families need in poor communities.

 Sizer was a member of the American Academy of Arts and Sciences and the American Philosophical Society.